alsprogrammer/PythonFuzzyLogic/README.md

 * To setup the packet use pip: pip install fuzzpy-0.3.zip.
 * No configuration is needed.
 * Dependencies: see requirements.txt.
 At the moment no external dependencies are required except for testing purposes.
 * How to run the tests: in the project folder run command: python -m pytest --cov=tests/

 Or you can use the following commands:

     python -m unittest tests/Implication_test.py tests/membership_functions_test.py tests/variables_test.py tests/defuzzify_test.py
     coverage run -m unittest tests/Implication_test.py tests/membership_functions_test.py tests/variables_test.py tests/defuzzify_test.py
     coverage report -m

+### Contribution

+The contribution would be highly appreciable.

+Now it is good to implement another defuzzification methods (see [defuzzification methods](https://en.wikipedia.org/wiki/Defuzzification))